The Ketchikan Public Library (KPL) has meeting rooms available for the purpose of promoting the library’s mission:

 Limitations and Restrictions

-- All groups using any meeting room shall complete, submit and, at the request of the library staff, update a Meeting Room Request.
-(Download Meeting Room Request form)
+• All groups using the large meeting room shall complete, submit and, at the request of the library staff, update a Meeting Room Request form.

-- The meeting rooms will be booked only to adults.
+• The meeting room will be booked only to adults.
 Groups comprised of persons under the age of 18 must be sponsored and supervised by an adult responsible for that group.

-- Meeting facilities may not be used for personal or private profit.
+• Meeting rooms may not be used for personal or private profit.
 The sale or promotion of products or services, except in conjunction with a library program is not permitted.
 Names of participants cannot be collected by program presenters for later financial gain.

-- No tacks, nails or adhesive tape are to be placed in or on doors, walls, or furniture.
+• No tacks, nails or adhesive tape are to be placed in or on doors, walls, or furniture.
 Lighted candles or flames are not to be used within the meeting rooms, or materials with a strong odor such as essential oils or lotions.

-- Food and drink may not be served in the meeting room by any group unless approval has been secured from the library director at least 3 days in advance of the scheduled meeting.
+• Food and drink may not be served in the meeting room by any group unless approval has been secured from the library director at least 3 days in advance of the scheduled meeting.
 Smoking and/or alcoholic beverages are not permitted.
-If the furniture is rearranged, it must be returned to the original arrangement at the end of the meeting.
+If the furniture is rearranged or set up, it must be returned to the original arrangement at the end of the meeting.
 Equipment, supplies, or personal effects cannot be stored or left in Library meeting rooms before or after use.
 Groups using the kitchen must furnish their own supplies such as cooking and eating utensils, cloths, cleaning supplies, paper goods, etc, and must leave the kitchen in an orderly fashion.

-- Children may not be left unattended while adults are attending meetings.
+• Children may not be left unattended while adults are attending a meeting.

-- A variety of equipment is available for use in the meeting rooms.
-Available equipment includes a TV/DVD player, digital projector, overhead projector, yoga mats, wooden painting easels, and a laptop (as available).
+• A variety of equipment is available for use in the meeting rooms.
+Available equipment includes a digital projector, overhead projector, yoga mats, wooden painting easels, and a laptop (as available).
 The equipment should be used by someone experienced in its operation.
-The equipment must be checked out and back in by the person responsible for reserving the room.
 Any damage due to misuse of the equipment is the responsibility of the group reserving the room.
-Equipment must be checked back in by 7:45 PM Monday through Wednesday, and 5:45 PM on Thursday through Saturday.